 Come and Try:

 Anyone is welcome to come along to activities to just experience what we do and how people interact, often as part of deciding whether to join or not.
 Some of the activities that work well for this include our 1st and 3rd Saturday mornings, and our weekly activities with the Herb Group (Tuesday mornings), Wednesdays and the site manager's days (see our current newsletter elsewhere on this site).
+Just rock up on any of these days as ask anyone for the day's organiser.

 Sometimes we run projects or activities that we think may be of interest to the general public.
 We advertise these to members and the public, and often have a vibrant and interesting group of members and volunteers coming along to help as a result.